top of page

 About

 Originally from upstate New York, pianist Gretchen Lindsay Hull now calls Northern California home.
 A dynamic recitalist, she has been hailed for her "extraordinary conceptual clarity" and ability to "demand the listener's attention."
 Gretchen has performed in Norway, Germany, and for numerous concert series throughout the US.
+Most recently, she produced and performed in Calando: a chamber music benefit concert that succeeded in raising $34,610.64 for World Renew's relief projects in Ukraine and Gaza (June 2024).
 She has also been heard performing and/or been interviewed on the WCNY, WSKG, and WPEL radio stations, as well as WSKG’s television show Artist Café, and gave a fully televised recital for WSKG’s TV series Expressions.
-Most recently, she performed a solo concert for Noontime Concerts in San Francisco (October 2023).
-Her recent program “Transformed,” (2022) explores the dramatically different ways eminent composers have breathed life into the same musical forms.
+In October 2023 she performed a solo concert for Noontime Concerts: San Francisco's Musical Lunchbreak.
+Her recent program “Transformed,” (2022) explored the dramatically different ways eminent composers have breathed life into the same musical forms.

 IMG_7250_edited.jpg